brunodifranco/project-rossmann-sales/README.md

 <p align="justify"> To predict sales values for each store (six weeks in advance) a Machine Learning model was applied.
 To achieve that, the following steps were performed: </p>

-- Understanding the Business Problem
+- <b> Understanding the Business Problem </b> : Understanding the reasons why Rossmann's CEO was requiring that task, and plan the solution.

-- Collecting Data
+- <b> Collecting Data </b>: Collecting Rossmann store and sales data from Kaggle.

-- Data Cleaning
+- <b> Data Cleaning </b>: Renaming columns, changing data types and filling NaN's.

-- Feature Engineering
-- Exploratory Data Analysis (EDA)
-- Data Preparation
-- Machine Learning Modeling
+- <p align="justify"> <b> Exploratory Data Analysis (EDA) </b>: Exploring the data in order to obtain business experience, look for useful business insights and find important features for the ML model.
+The top business insights found are available at <a href="https://github.com/brunodifranco/project-rossmann-sales#5-top-business-insights">5. <b> Top Business Insights </b> </a>. </p>

+- <b> Feature Engineering </b>: Creating new features from the original ones, so that those could be used in the ML model.

+- <b> Data Preparation </b>: Applying <a href="https://www.atoti.io/articles/when-to-perform-a-feature-scaling/">Normalization and Rescaling Techniques</a> in the data, as well as <a href="https://www.geeksforgeeks.org/feature-encoding-techniques-machine-learning/">Enconding Methods</a>.

+- <b> Feature Selection </b>: Selecting the best features to use in the ML model by applying the <a href="https://www.section.io/engineering-education/getting-started-with-boruta-algorithm/">Boruta Algorithm</a>.

+- <b> Machine Learning Modeling </b>: Training Regression Algorithms, using time series cross-validation.
+The best model was selected to be improved by using Hyperparameter Tuning.
+More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#6-machine-learning-models">6. <b> Machine Learning Models </b> </a>

-- Model Evaluation
+- <b> Model Evaluation </b>: Evaluating the model using four metrics: MAE, MAPE, RMSE and R<sup>2</sup>.

-- Financial Results
-- Model Deployment (Telegram Bot)
+- <b> Financial Results </b>: Translating the statistical model to financial and business performance, so that the ML model could be useful in the real world.

+- <b> Model Deployment (Telegram Bot) </b>: Implementation of a Telegram Bot that will give you the prediction of any given available store number.
+This is the project's <b> Data Science product </b>, and it can be accessed from anywhere.
+More information at <a href="https://github.com/brunodifranco/project-rossmann-sales#7-model-deployment">7. <b> Model Deployment </b> </a>

 ## 4.2.
 Tools and techniques used:
 - [Python 3.9.12](https://www.python.org/downloads/release/python-3912/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), [Plotly](https://plotly.com/python/) and [Geopandas](https://geopandas.org/en/stable/).